 As soon as it got really popular, Twitter removed RSS.
 Other major social media sites did the same.
 Slowly web browsers removed the capability to subscribe to feeds with one click.

 Seriously?
-As soon as the Internet because a truly very connected, easy to subscribe to most anything, beautiful thing, people got greedy and decided it was too much.
+As soon as the Internet becomes a truly very connected, easy to subscribe to most anything, beautiful thing, people got greedy and decided it was too much.
 I mean, why let people super easily read multiple tweets, blogs, and news all in one place?
 Or, why have one standard that alerts people about new content?
 That would mean Internet companies would not be able to offer proprietary solutions and keep you in their app or on their site… forever! 👹

 The trend has crept into new software and new web building technologies.
 Sometimes depending on what you are building your website with it is harder than ever to add RSS feeds.
 Your best bet is to just use WordPress.